How much does getting a tutor cost?

-Supplemental Instruction (SI): This program is for students interested in peer-assisted review and practice sessions in a small group setting with selected undergraduate chemistry and some engineering courses.
+Supplemental Instruction (SI): This program is for students interested in peer-assisted review and practice sessions in a small group setting with selected undergraduate chemistry courses.
 SI sessions are voluntary and open to all students who want to improve their understanding of course material.

 Writing and Speaking Support: There are two programs that offers assistance to currently enrolled undergraduate and graduate students.
 These services are designed to help a variety of visitors with any piece of writing or speaking at any stage.